Gangaa: Episodes

-Season 1

-Gangaa Shukla is a 7-year-old, sweet child who lives with her father, Varun Shukla.
-Varun fixes her marriage, but Gangaa is left alone as both Varun and her husband are killed in Varanasi.
+Gangaa Shukla is a sweet 7-year-old child who lives with her father, Varun Shukla.
+Varun fixes her marriage, but Gangaa is left alone as both Varun and her husband are killed in Varanasi stampede.
 Gangaa is forced to live as a widow.
 Advocate Niranjan Chaturvedi, rescues Gangaa and adopts her.
-Soon, Gangaa is accepted by family including Niranjan's wife, Madhvi and two sons, Pulkit and Sagar except Niranjan's mother, Kanta who treats her like a widowed servant.
+Soon, Gangaa is accepted by Niranjan's family including his wife, Madhvi and two sons, Pulkit and Sagar except Niranjan's mother, Kanta who treats her like a widowed servant.

 Eventually, Gangaa and Sagar become good friends.
 They compete in ingenuity, sometimes even in conflict, to unmask the low blows of certain.
 However, Sagar is revealed to have a hole in his heart.
 He had to apply vermilion on Gangaa's forehead.
 After Sagar's recovery, Madhvi and Kanta plan to take Sagar to London to pursue his studies, thinking Sagar would be away from them because of Gangaa.
-Hence, Sagar and Gangaa are separated.
+Since then, Sagar and Gangaa are separated.

-Season 2

 10 years later

 Gangaa is now grown up and happens to be in love with Sagar.
 She has been putting on her vermilion for 10 years not only to protect him, but also to respect her spouse status.
 Madhvi, Sagar's mother fails in her mission to separate her from her son when they finally meet.
 It turns out that Sagar came back from London with Janvi, his girlfriend and Sahil, Janvi's brother.

 Gangaa doesn't like Janvi and Sahil's company.
 Her hopes are shattered upon learning about the relationship between Sagar and Jaanvi as well as the unrequited feelings there are between her and Sagar.

 But gradually, Sagar cares and supports Gangaa.
 Finally, he understand that he falls in love of her and expresses his love by applying vermilion on Gangaa in front of the family.
 As Chaturvedis' object this, Sagar and Gangaa want leave for Delhi for a court marriage.
 But a misunderstanding causes their immediate separation as Sagar marries Jaanvi on a whim.